Last updated: 13 December 2022

 I hope you got something from this tutorial on the features of many motorcycle route planner apps.
 And how they work!

 Would you prefer subsequent updates to this post to be in blog format (such as this one)?
-Or would you prefer a video on YouTube?
+Or would you rather have a video on YouTube?

-I’ll look forward to your suggestions, and to hopefully seeing you out on the road!
+I’ll look forward to your suggestions – and to seeing you on the road!